seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 documented sixteen sections of arithmetic, and the only numbers in its answer without a derivation anywhere were the three BTC levels its own strategy table was conditioned on — a gap no checklist could have caught, because no rule had ever named the computation.
-**50–52 name the two runs of 06.09 and they are one defect standing in two places:** the rule that decides a side named no computation and the rule that carries a zone named no event, so the engine chose direction with a ratio and revised its own answer without a market.
+**53–56 name the night run of 06.09, the first to execute under 50–52, and they are one defect:** a repair that removes an arbitrator must remove it everywhere, and 50–52 left it standing on every coin without a trend — so the run obeyed the new rule, fell through its own fallback, and reproduced the basket the rule was written to prevent, down to a fresh short on the coin that had just stopped the morning's out. **50–52 name the two runs of 06.09 and they are one defect standing in two places:** the rule that decides a side named no computation and the rule that carries a zone named no event, so the engine chose direction with a ratio and revised its own answer without a market.
 Both were found from outside the system, by the owner, after a position had been